Advance in Homeland Security

 While there are some exceptions, homeland security agents are generally required to be between the ages of 18 and 37.

-Though it's important to note that this maximum age requirement only applies to customs and border protection officer, firefighter or law enforcement officer positions as appointed by the Department of Homeland Security (DHS).
+It's important to note that this maximum age requirement only applies to customs and border protection officer, firefighter or law enforcement officer positions as appointed by the Department of Homeland Security (DHS).

 If you are over 37 and want to work in homeland security, know that there are many other professional staff and support opportunities within DHS that do not have an age limit, including: